For 11-25 year olds

 We work closely with schools and colleges to identify students who will benefit from taking part in Change Now.
 We will meet with each young person to discuss their needs and ambitions, helping us to match them with a suitable work placement and ensure they have a positive and meaningful experience.

-In order to provide the most suitable opportunities, we are able to offer 1-day workplace visits or placements from between 2 and 10 days long.
+In order to provide the most suitable opportunities, we are able to offer one day workplace visits or placements from between two and ten days long.

 All employers we work with will have received bespoke training from ourselves and therefore be able to provide the young person with appropriate support during their placement.

-We can also work with young people (16-25) to arrange 9 month supported internships where appropriate.
+We can also work with young people (16-25) to arrange nine month supported internships where appropriate.

 What kind of support do we provide?